MIT-Tab/mittab-deploy/README.md

 # Installation and Running

 This application requires you to have docker and docker-compose installed.
-You can also do your own thing with virtualenv and stuff I guess.
-Just make sure it works with Postgres and whatever I end up using for background tasks
+You can also run it via virtualenv locally, but it will require you to install & set up redis.

 To run: